AndreWohnsland/CocktailBerry/docs/addons.md

 If an addon is not working properly, this is mostly due to an error within the addon and not CocktailBerry.
 If you think it is related to CocktailBerry, you can open an according issue.

+## Updating Addons

+The update process is quite similar to the installation one.
+Either go to the CocktailBerry GUI for addons, manage and apply the addons.
+This will also update existing ones.
+If you use an external one, just replace the current file with the latest one, this let you run the latest version.

 ## Verified Addons

 Here is a list of verified addons that you can use.